Roasted Duck

 Thanks so much Patty! 🙂

 You clever girl, Cointreau with duck!
 You couldn’t have found a more attractive combination than this.
-This is St Valentine fall in love again.
-You explained it so beautifully that I am now going to buy my duck and a bottle of Cointreau.
+I bought my duck and a bottle of Cointreau and it came out so delicious.

 Yahoo Laura!
 Thank you!